This post may contain affiliate links. See my disclosure statement for details.

 • In one cup increments, add the remaining 3 cups flour, mixing well between additions.

-• The dough will come together and release from the paddle attachment.
+• The dough will come together and release from the sides of the bowl.

 • Cover mixing bowl with a towel, and let rise for 1 hour in a warm place.
 The dough should double in size.